Automorphisms of the procongruence pants complex

 Let us first consider the case $g(S)=1$.
-Here, we need to use the curve complex $C_{0b}(S_{1,n})$ instead of the curve complex $C_b(S_{0,n})$ and Lemma~\ref{complexconnected2} instead of Lemma~\ref{complexconnected1}.
+Here, we need to use the curve complex $C_{0b}(S_{1,n})$ instead of the curve complex $C_b(S_{0,n})$ and (ii) instead of (i) of Lemma~\ref{complexconnected}.
 We then proceed by induction on $n\geq 2$.

 The base of the induction is provided by the case $S=S_{1,2}$ proved above.
-The rest of the argument proceeds similarly to the case $g(S)=0$ where, besides the induction hypothesis, we also use the case $g(S)=0$ of Proposition~\ref{completepantsrigidity} proved in Section~\ref{Propgenus0}.
+The induction step essentially proceeds as in the case $g(S)=0$ (cf.\ Section~\ref{Propgenus0}).
+The only difference is that, if $\g_i$, for $1\leq i\leq k$, is a nonseparating simple closed curve on $S$, then the link $\Link(\g_i)$ is isomorphic to the procongruence curve complex of a genus $0$ surface, so that, in this case, instead of the induction hypothesis, we need to use the genus $0$ case of Theorem~\ref{completepantsrigidity}, which we already proved.

 For $g(S)\geq 2$, we proceed by induction on the genus where the base of the induction is the genus $1$ case proved above.
-The relevant curve complex here is the complex of nonseparating curves $C_0(S)$, which, for $g(S)\geq 2$, (cf.\ Theorem~4.4 in \cite{FM}) is connected.
+The relevant curve complex here is the complex of nonseparating curves $C_0(S)$, which, for $g(S)\geq 2$, (cf.\ \cite[Theorem~4.4]{FM}) is connected.
 The rest of the argument proceeds as in the previous cases.